foxFakeL/MiniCPM-V-CookBook/docs/source/getting_started/model_download.md

 2. **Run Examples**: Try the notebooks in the `inference/` directory
 3. **Customize**: Explore fine-tuning options in the `finetune/` directory

-For more detailed usage instructions, see our [Quick Start Guide](./quickstart.md).
+For more detailed usage instructions, see our Quick Start Guide